-Who Is at Fault in a Rear-End Accident?
+Who Is at Fault in a Rear-End Accident in South Carolina?

-Who Is at Fault in a Rear-End Accident?
+Who Is at Fault in a Rear-End Accident in South Carolina?

 In many rear-end car accidents, the driver of the vehicle that strikes another from behind is at fault.
 But that's not always the case.
 Sometimes, another person, business, or entity deserves at least some or all of the blame.
 Every rear-end crash differs, and multiple parties can face liability depending on the circumstances.